SECTION 1. The name of the club shall be Cavalier King Charles Spaniel Club of Greater Houston,

 B. As the owner of a stud dog,

-1. I will use my dog only with bitches that I feel are an asset to the breed and whose owners agree to conform to these Ethical Guidelines.
+1. I will use my dog only with bitches that I feel are an asset to the breed and whose owners agree to conform to this Code of Ethics.
+I will provide copies of the COE to all those owners.

-3. I will supply a Stud Service Certificate listing the dates of mating and terms of service.
+3. I will supply a Stud Service Certificate listing the dates of mating and terms of service to the owner of the bitch.

 4. I will assist the owner of the bitch with the placement of any puppies resulting from the use of my stud dog understanding that I am equally responsible for the resulting puppies.